varungambhir/vehicle-detection/writeup_template.md

 ####1.
 Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 I used the find_car() function from the lesson to find the car in an image.
-However to remove multiple boxes around the same car what I did was implemented my alogorithm where i took the box coordinates in a vector.
+However to remove multiple boxes around the same car what I did was implemented my algorithm where i took the box coordinates in a vector.
 Then on these coordinates in a vector i checked whether they overlapped or not which meant that they belong to the same car otherwise the coordinate belonged to  a new car object.
-Using this new centroid points were found out whioch were found out through averaging all cases found and then box was drawn around the car object as seen in the video.
+Using this new centroid points were found out which were found out through averaging all cases found and then box was drawn around the car object as seen in the video.

 ####2.
 Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?